 Comprehensive loss is comprised of two components: net loss and other comprehensive income (loss), which includes other changes in stockholders' deficit that result from transactions and economic events other than those with stockholders.
-For the years ended December 31, 2022 and 2021, other comprehensive income (loss) consists of changes in fair value attributable to instrument-specific credit risk and net unrealized losses on our available-for-sale marketable securities.
-There were no items qualifying as other comprehensive income (loss) for the year ended December 31, 2020; accordingly, comprehensive loss equaled total net loss.
+For the years ended December 31, 2023, 2022 and 2021, other comprehensive income (loss) consists of changes in fair value attributable to instrument-specific credit risk and net unrealized losses on our available-for-sale marketable securities.